MeiK2333/github-style/README.md

 ---
 ```

-## Add new post
+## add new post

-Hugo will create a post with `draft: true`, change it to false in order for it to show in the website.
+hugo will create a post with `draft: true`, change it to false in order for it to show in the website.

 ```
-hugo new post/title_of_the_post.md
+hugo new post/20240112.md
 ```

-## Limit display content
+## limit display content

-### Approach 1: use summary
+### approach 1: use summary

 ```
 ---
-title: "title"
+title: "levels of abstraction"
-date: 2019-10-22T18:46:47+08:00
+date: 2024-01-12 20:34
 draft: false
-summary: "The summary content"
+summary: "summary content about levels of abstraction"
 ---
 ```

-### Approach 2: use `<!--more-->`
+### approach 2: use `<!--more-->`

-Use `<!--more-->` to separate content that will display in the posts page as abstraction and the rest of the content.
-This is different from summary, as summary will not appear in the post.
+use `<!--more-->` to separate content that will display in the posts page as abstraction and the rest of the content. this is different from summary, as summary will not appear in the post.
 ```
 ---
 title: "title"
-date: 2019-10-22T18:46:47+08:00
+date: 2024-01-12 20:34
 draft: false
 ---
 abstraction show in the post page